nextcloud/server/SECURITY.md

 is currently considered a security vulnerability versus expected behavior.
 And review what is considered [in scope or bounty eligible](https://hackerone.com/nextcloud/policy_scopes).

-You can expect a response within 24 hours in most cases.

 ## Reporting a Vulnerability